ONSdigital/SDG_11.2.1/docs/building_docs.md

 7. After that create a pull request to `main` and the Github Action (controlled by this yaml `.github/workflows/pages.yml`) should trigger the re-building and deployment of the pages.

+## Manually deploying pages with `gh-deploy`

+You can deploy any changes you have made locally using `mkdocs gh-deploy`.

+Look for more guidance in the [mkdocs official documentation](https://www.mkdocs.org/user-guide/deploying-your-docs/)

+## Repository "Pages" settings

+You should select the "gh-pages" branch as the source branch in the Pages section of Github's Pages settings.

+Here are the steps to follow:

+    Go to your Github repository's settings page.
+    Scroll down to the "Pages" section.
+    Under "Source", select "gh-pages" from the dropdown menu.
+    Click "Save".

+This tells Github to serve your pages from the "gh-pages" branch of your repository, which is where mkdocs gh-deploy will push your documentation.

+Note that it may take a few minutes for your changes to take effect on the Github Pages site.